linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Copulas.md

 We illustrate the effect of the different copulas by applying them to two different marginal distributions, namely (1) the uniform distribution on the interval [0,1] and (2) the standard normal distribution.
 The results are presented in Figures 1, 2, and 3.

-# KEY POINTS
+## KEY POINTS

-- In financial modeling, it is critical to understand dependencies or functional links be- tween variables and have a quantitative measure of the strength of dependencies.
+- In financial modeling, it is critical to understand dependencies or functional links between variables and have a quantitative measure of the strength of dependencies.
 - The most commonly used measure of dependency in finance is the correlation coefficient.
 This measure might be misleading.
 In particular, there are cases of nonlinear dependencies that result in a zero correlation coefficient.
 - The existence of finite variances is required for a correlation to be computed.
 Some return distributions, however, have fat tails, and the variances are infinite.